dubsquared/devopsblog/source/_posts/2013-04-22-cloud-monitoring-adds-pagerduty-integration.markdown

 	raxmon-alarms-list --entity-id=enKEb23JB

-	# Update your alarm to use your new notificatino plan.
+	# Update your alarm to use your new notification plan.

 	raxmon-alarms-update --entity-id=enKEb23JB --id=alwp0UoI45 \
 	--notification-plan=npTY46f7